cristoph143/MyFirstDotNetCoreApp/README.md

 #### Changes from previous assignment:

+* Create "Trade/Orders" view.
-* "BuyOrder" and "SellOrder" unit test cases.
+* "BuyOrder" and "SellOrder" functionality in "Trade/Index" view.

 #### Questions for this assignment